Andrew Tay

 Megumi Kokuba

 Megumi Kokuba was born on the southernmost island of Japan, Okinawa.
 She studied ballet with joy from the age of two.
 After graduating from College in Okinawa, Megumi came across contemporary dance and was smitten.
-She moved to Toronto to train in dance and is a proud graduate of The School of Toronto Dance Theatre.
+She moved to Toronto to train in dance and is a proud graduate of The School of Toronto Dance Theatre (now Dance Arts Institute).
 Megumi joined the company as a TD Dance Intern in 2012/2013, and she has had many inspiring creation and performance opportunities in Toronto ever since.
+As a dance artist, her main focus is to help the environment.
+Actions like listening, holding space and prioritizing active communication are at the forefront of her personal practice.

 Company Dancer